Mdrafi4632/Project-1/README.md

 - Some coffee shop images were missing.
 - Implemented a fallback image when an image fails to load.

-**Performance Optimization:**
-- Large images slowed down loading.
-- Used lazy loading (loading="lazy") and optimized file sizes.

 **Search Bar Functionality:**
-The search feature is currently a placeholder.
+- The search feature is currently a placeholder.
 - We plan to add dynamic filtering for coffee shop searches.

 **Deployment Issues:**